 If you’re curious how some of these tactics described have played out in real life, you’re in luck.

-On the bonus page for this article, we’ve included:
+On our bonus page for this article, you’ll find:

-- Three actual audio clips from selected interviews I conducted with experts on some technically demanding topics
+- Three actual audio clips from interviews I conducted with experts on some technically demanding topics

 - Links to the content pieces that resulted from those interviews